alonso-luna/course-dbt/greenery/readme_week4.md

 **if you are thinking about moving to analytics engineering, what skills have you picked that give you the most confidence in pursuing this next step?**

-I come from a data engineer area so for me is to learn a new skill (dbt) that allowed me to incorporate software engineering practices to data problems.
+I come from a data engineering area so for me is to learn a new skill (dbt) that allows me to incorporate software engineering practices to data problems.
+Making easier the analysis of data.